BeiningBogen/iOS-Kristiania/Lesson01/README.md

 if userInput == nil {
     print("Du må skrive navnet ditt 😡😡")
 } else {
-    // Upwrap with `!`
+    // Force unwrap with `!`
     let name = userInput!
     print(name)
 }
 ```

 ^It's okay to know that types that aren't optional can't be nil.
-Then you get compile error
+Then you get compile error.
+Be careful with

 ---
 # Optionals (cont'd)